 Right now, I am a little confused about what to do.
 I do like the new 2016 13″ MacBook Pro without the touch bar.
-I think the slim design, re-designed keyboard, brighter retina screen, and light weight are significant selling point.
-I’d be upgrading from a hard drive to a much faster solid state drive combined with a great Intel processor.
-With 16GB of RAM and a 500GB solid state drive, the laptop would be a force to be reckoned with.
+I think the slim design, re-designed keyboard, brighter retina screen, and lightweight are significant selling points.
+I’d be upgrading from a hard drive to a much faster solid-state drive combined with a great Intel processor.
+With 16GB of RAM and a 500GB solid-state drive, the laptop would be a force to be reckoned with.

 Of course, there are downsides.
 I want a computer that can be my go-to everyday device.
 Especially if I’m on the go traveling somewhere!
 As a blogger, I take a lot of photos with my camera and the lack of an SD port on such a high-end computer is a huge inconvenience.
 I know I can buy a dongle (they all dropped in price this week, by the way!) but worrying about having to carry a dongle with me is just the slightest bit annoying.
 Oh, and the fact that a laptop with the specs I want costs around $2,000 is a bit unsettling…